 First, there is Jonah.
 You know the story; Jonah runs from God, boards a ship, gets swallowed by a fish, gets vomited out of a fish, and then goes to give God’s message to the Ninevites.
 Second, there is Jesus, God Incarnate.
 He came to earth and brought salvation through his death, burial, and resurrection.
 Both of these men had times of peace and times of turmoil, but let’s look at a similar situation in each of their lives.

-For this we turn to Jonah 1:5 and Matthew 8:24.
+For this, we turn to Jonah 1:5 and Matthew 8:24.
 There are several similarities in these two accounts.
 First, both Jesus and Jonah were on boats with seasoned seamen.
 Second, they were both asleep.
-Finally, they were both asleep during a storm that caused the seasoned seamen to worry.
-In both of these situations, Jesus and Jonah seem to be at peace with their situation.
+Finally, they were both asleep during a storm that caused the experienced seamen to worry.
+In both of these situations, Jesus and Jonah seem to be at peace with their circumstances.
 In fact, Scripture tells us Jonah was “fast asleep.”

 Here’s the problem.
 In the middle of the storm, both men were peacefully sleeping.
 Jesus was walking in obedience to God, but Jonah was not.
 However, Jonah was still at peace enough to be “fast asleep.”
 Peace is not always a sign of obedience and God’s approval.
 So, if we can’t trust our feeling of peace, then what do we trust?

 First, we look at Scripture.
 We must see if our decision is in line with what God has told us in the Bible.
 This is not a one-time visit for guidance.
 We must immerse ourselves in the daily pursuit of God’s voice through his Word.
 Second, we look to the council of our brothers and sisters in Christ.
 We allow them to challenge our thoughts and hone our understanding with their experience.
 Fellowship with one another is a great gift.
 However, I give you one warning, never consult man before consulting God.